sballin/GPI_W7-X/README.md

 * middle_server.py will need to have RP_HOSTNAME set to the hostname or IP address of the Red Pitaya
 * gui.py must have MIDDLE_SERVER_ADDR set to "hostname_or_ip:50000" where hostname_or_ip is for the machine on which the middle server is running.

-## Usage

-The "middle server" bridges communication between the gui and RP, and will eventually take care of uploading data to the Archive.
-Run it with

-    python3 middle_server.py

-In a separate terminal, you can run

-    python3 gui.py

 ### Hardware and software T0/T1 triggers

 The user can switch between hardware and software T1 modes by modifying the SOFTWARE_T1 variable in gui.py.
 "Software T1" mode does all slow valve and fast valve actions automatically after the user presses the T0 button.
 "Hardware T1" mode requires the user to press the T0 button, then supply a hardware T1 signal approximately N seconds after T0, where N is controlled by the PRETRIGGER variable that must be set near the top of middle_server.py and gui.py files.
-N should be accurate to within less than 1 second.
+The time between software T0 and hardware T1 must be accurate to within less than 1 second.

 ⚠️ Hardware T1 mode uses a signal on RP pin DIO1_P (H16).
-If you are doing software T1 triggering, this pin should be kept at a low voltage because a hardware T1 can occur due to the floating voltage.
+Even if you are doing software T1 triggering, this pin should be kept at a low voltage because a hardware T1 can occur due to the floating voltage.

 # FPGA documentation